 The Señorita stage needed to have the character of a local dive bar.
-The solution: in order to achieve the rustic aesthetic while maintaining the technological fundamentals of a performance stage, we used reclaimed wood (which we prepped with steam boxes to moisten the brittle wood in order to achieve the curvature) and covered the LED with scenic grates to maintain the authenticity of the dive bar look.
+The solution: in order to achieve the rustic aesthetic while maintaining the technological fundamentals of a performance stage, we used reclaimed wood.
+We prepped it with steam boxes to moisten the brittle wood in order to achieve the curvature and covered the LED with scenic grates to maintain the authenticity of the dive bar look.

 Scene #4 “Señorita,” “Sexy Back,” “My Love,” & “Cry Me A River”

 The main stage, which provided two scenes, rolled in on 10 carts.
 The first featured a flat floor with ribbon lifts, video panels, and multi-level risers with rear access stairs for 360-degree use of the stage.
-Interestingly, the pregame LED carts were repurposed to flank the main stage to increase the span of the stage to 100’.
+Interestingly, we repurposed the pregame LED carts to flank the main stage to increase the span of the stage to 100’.

 Scene #5 “Suit And Tie”